Fort Moultrie: Postbellum period and 20th century

 Beginning in 1897, Fort Moultrie's armament was modernized under the large-scale Endicott Program of coast defenses.
 Eight new reinforced-concrete batteries were completed by 1906, and part of the Second System fort was demolished to make room for batteries Bingham, McCorkle, and Lord.
 The fort also had a mine casemate to control a naval minefield.
 In 1901 Coast Artillery units were designated from heavy artillery units, and in 1907 the United States Army Coast Artillery Corps was formed to garrison the new coast defenses.

 The Endicott Program batteries at Fort Moultrie were:

 Battery Capron, with sixteen 12-inch mortars, was the largest component of the new defenses.
 In 1906 it was organizationally split into two batteries, Capron and Butler, each with eight mortars.
-Batteries Jasper and Thompson provided longer-range weapons with a total of six 10-inch disappearing guns.
+Batteries Jasper and Thomson provided longer-range weapons with a total of six 10-inch disappearing guns.
 In April 1898 the Spanish–American War broke out, with Fort Moultrie's smaller, rapid-fire batteries still years from completion.
 Batteries Logan and Bingham were added to the fort, mostly equipped with weapons purchased from the United Kingdom.
 In 1901 Battery McCorkle was added to defend the minefield against minesweepers with three 3-inch guns on retractable masking parapet carriages.
 In 1905 Battery Lord was added with two 3-inch guns, and in 1906 Battery Gadsden provided four 6-inch rapid-fire disappearing guns.

 These batteries were supplemented in 1899 by a pair of 12-inch guns at Fort Sumter.
 Forts Moultrie and Sumter constituted the Coast Defenses of Charleston, as the Charleston Coast Artillery District was designated in 1913.

 Battery Capron was named for Captain Allyn K. Capron of the 1st US Volunteer Cavalry, the famous "Rough Riders", who was the first US Army officer killed in the Spanish–American War.
 Battery Butler was named for Colonel Pierce M. Butler of the Palmetto Regiment, killed in the Battle of Churubusco in the 1847 Mexican–American War.
 Battery Jasper was named for Sergeant William Jasper of the 2nd South Carolina Regiment, a hero of the 1776 attack on the fort.
-Battery Thompson was named for Colonel William Thompson of the 3rd South Carolina Regiment, commended for defending Charleston in June 1776.
+Battery Thomson was named for Colonel William Thomson of the 3rd South Carolina Regiment, commended for defending Charleston in June 1776.
 Battery Gadsden was named for Brigadier General Christopher Gadsden, a South Carolina officer of the Revolutionary War.
 Battery Logan was named for Captain William Logan, killed fighting the Nez Perce in 1877.
 Battery Bingham was named for 2nd Lieutenant Horatio Bingham, killed fighting the Sioux in 1866.
 Battery McCorkle was named for 1st Lieutenant Henry McCorkle of the 25th US Infantry Regiment, killed in the Battle of El Caney in the Spanish–American War.
 Battery Lord was named for Assistant Surgeon George Edwin Lord, killed at the Battle of the Little Big Horn, also called "Custer's Last Stand", in 1876.